vpsfreecz/haveapi/doc/protocol.md

     "basic": {}

+HTTP basic authentication does not support multi-factor authentication.

 ### Token authentication
-Token authentication contains a resource ``token``, that is used to acquire and revoke token.
+Token authentication contains resource ``token``, that is used to acquire and revoke tokens.

-Token is acquired by action ``request``.
-The client provides login and password and gets a token that is used afterwards.
-Token has a validity period, which may also be infinity.
+Tokens are acquired by action ``request``, in which the client provides arbitrary login credentials.
+If the login credentials match, the server either concludes the authentication process, or multiple authentication steps may be necessary.

+For single-step authentication processses, action ``request`` returns the token and its validity period.
+If multiple authentication steps are necessary, the server signals this by returning ``complete = true``.
+The client then has to call the next authentication step, which is an action on the ``token`` resource, as returned in ``next_action``.

+Tokens are returned in both cases.
+If the authentication is finished, the token is then used for authenticating further requests.
+If the authentication continues, the token is used to authenticate the next authentication request, which then returns another token.

-Token can be revoked by calling the ``revoke`` action.
+After the authentication is complete, acquired tokens can be renewed using action ``renew`` and revoked by calling the ``revoke`` action.

     "token": {
         "http_header": "<name of HTTP header to transfer token in, by default X-HaveAPI-Auth-Token>",